FrederikTobner/JANUS/Documentation/Code-Organization/Module-Structure.md

        ┌────────┴────────┐
        ▼                 ▼
   ┌─────────┐      ┌─────────┐
-  │ libkio  │      │  arch   │
+  │   fio   │      │  arch   │
   └────┬────┘      └────┬────┘
        │                │
        └────────┬───────┘
                 ▼
           ┌──────────┐
-          │ libkbuffer│
+          │  buffer  │
           └──────────┘
 ```

-If `libkbuffer` needs something from `kernel`, you've layered it wrong.
+If `buffer` needs something from `kernel`, you've layered it wrong.
 Move the functionality or redesign the interface.

 ### 3. Clear Layering
 ```